snowplow-referer-parser/referer-parser/ruby/README.md

-# Attlib Ruby library
+# referer-parser Ruby library

-This is the Ruby implementation of [Attlib] [attlib], the library for extracting search marketing attribution data from referrer URLs.
+This is the Ruby implementation of [referer-parser] [referer-parser], the library for extracting search marketing data from referer (_sic_) URLs.

-The implementation uses the shared 'database' of search engines found in [`search_engines.yml`] [search-engines-yml].
+The implementation uses the shared 'database' of known referers found in [`referers.yml`] [referers-yml].

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'attlib'
+    gem 'referer-parser'

 And then execute: